New online dashboard helps flyers with delays, cancellations - NewsBreak

 New online dashboard helps flyers with delays, cancellations

-Amid months of mass flight cancellations and delays , the Department of Transportation has launched a customer service dashboard to help vacationers ahead of the travel-heavy Labor Day weekend.
+WASHINGTON — (AP) — Amid months of mass flight cancellations and delays, the Department of Transportation has launched a customer service dashboard to help vacationers ahead of the travel-heavy Labor Day weekend.

 Starting Thursday, travelers will be able to check the dashboard and see what kinds of guarantees, refunds or compensation the major domestic airlines offer in case of flight delays or cancellations.
 It's designed to allow travelers to shop around and favor those airlines that offer the best compensation.